ekoontz/dag-unify/README.md

 user>
 ```

-Using again `dag_unify.pprint`, we can be used to more legibly show that the two paths share the same value, and
+Using again `dag_unify.pprint`, we can more legibly show that the two paths still share the same value, and
 that this value is `42`:

 ```